Important Army Days in India: Dates, History & Significance

 Date | Event Name | Significance |

-January 15 | Indian Army Day | Celebrates the appointment of the first Indian Commander-in-Chief in 1949. |
+January 15 | Indian Army Day | This day observes the celebration of the appointment of first Indian Commander-in-Chief in 1949 |

-July 26 | Kargil Vijay Diwas | Commemorates India’s victory in the 1999 Kargil War. |
+July 26 | Kargil Vijay Diwas | Remembering the enormous victory of India in the 1999 Kargil War and dominating the battlefield |

-September 12 | Saragarhi Day | Honors the heroic stand of 21 Sikh soldiers in the 1897 Battle of Saragarhi. |
+September 12 | Saragarhi Day | This day is remembered for the valour and courageous act of 21 Sikh soldiers who played an important part in the victory of Battle of Saragarhi, 1897. |

 December 7 | Armed Forces Flag Day | Dedicated to raising funds for soldier and veteran welfare. |

-Indian Army Events are more than just ceremonial They narrate the valour, spirit and the history the Armed Forces of India in these Indian Army posts.
+Indian Army Events are more than just ceremonial, they narrate the valour, spirit and the history the Armed Forces of India in these Indian Army posts.
 Observing these Important Army Days in India, we acknowledge the OGs of real life and make sure their legacy never slips from the pulse of future generation.
 Keep this in handy, reminder your calender and pay tribute to our gallant defenders of the nation everyday too.

 Check out our Blog – Life in a SAINIK School